 - (A) ambassador

-- B conveyor
+- ® conveyor

 - © advisor

-- D competitor
+- © competitor

-Khumalo, Mnomiya, and Njeza often take the role of conductor and lead Ofentse Pitse's choir and 40member orchestra.

-^(B) Ofentse Pitse has written many of the classical pieces that are often performed by her orchestra and choir.

-© Many of the young people in Ofentse Pitse's choir might not have been able to pursue their musical gifts without her help.

-D The performances of Ofentse Pitse's choir typically feature at least one piece written by Mozart and Beethoven.
+- Mhumalo, Mnomiya, and Njeza often take the role of conductor and lead Ofentse Pitse's choir and 40-member orchestra. - ® Ofentse Pitse has written many of the classical pieces that are often performed by her orchestra and choir. - © Many of the young people in Ofentse Pitse's choir might not have been able to pursue their musical gifts without her help. - Determines of Ofentse Pitse's choir typically feature at least one piece written by Mozart and Beethoven.

-- (A) What musical instrument Ofentse Pitse learned to play when she was just 12 years old - ^(B) How Ofentse Pitse felt when she directed her orchestra and choir for the first time - © Who helped Ofentse Pitse when she wanted to form an orchestra to accompany her singers - ^D Why Ofentse Pitse is considered a pioneer in the world of classical music conductors
+- Mhat musical instrument Ofentse Pitse learned to play when she was just 12 years old - B How Ofentse Pitse felt when she directed her orchestra and choir for the first time - © Who helped Ofentse Pitse when she wanted to form an orchestra to accompany her singers - D Why Ofentse Pitse is considered a pioneer in the world of classical music conductors to break down and sort out